gnikyt/Shopify-OptionSelectorsCustom/README.md

 ### Asset

-Download `option-selection-custom.js` in this repository and upload it to your `assets` folder.
-Optionally, you can download and include `handlebars-helpers.js` which includes some helper methods for your templates.
-Lastly, be sure to grab a copy of [Handlebars](handlebarsjs.com) and add it to your `assets`.
+Download `dist/option-selection-custom.min.js` in this repository and upload it to your `assets` folder.
+Optionally, you can download and include `extras/handlebars-helpers.js` which includes some helper methods for your templates.
+Lastly, be sure to grab a copy of [Handlebars](handlebarsjs.com) and add it to your `assets` (or include it via NPM in your build process).

 ### theme.liquid